-While waiting for the vaccines for Covid-19 (the first batch of the Russian one in two weeks), scientists from UC San Francisco are developing a new approach to stop the spread of the virus.
+While waiting for vaccines for Covid-19 (the first batch of the Russian one in two weeks), scientists at UC San Francisco are developing a new approach to stop the spread of the virus.

-A team of researchers led by Michael Schoof designed synthetic, production-ready nanocods that break down the SARS-CoV-2 mechanism that allows the virus to infect our cells.
-In an aerosol formulation they tested, dubbed "AeroNabs" by researchers, these molecules could be self-administered with a nasal spray or inhaler.
+A team of researchers led by Michael Schoof has designed synthetic, production-ready nanobodies that break down the SARS-CoV-2 mechanism that allows the virus to infect our cells.
+In an aerosol formulation they tested, dubbed “AeroNabs” by the researchers, these molecules could be self-administered with a nasal spray or inhaler.

 As reported in a new document, now available on the bioRxiv prepress server, in vivo experiments show that the molecule is among the most potent SARS-CoV-2 antivirals discovered so far.